GIScience/gis-training-resource-center/_sources/content/Module_5/en_qgis_overlay_operations.md

 width: 450 px
 name: dist_degree_error_message
 ---
-The error message QGIS displays when performing distance based calculations in a geographic coordinate system
+The error message QGIS displays when performing distance based calculations in a geographic coordinate system.
 ```
 If...
 - You get a projection warning message